willowec/pico_cluster/docs/Journal.md

 Whatever.

 Either way, this means that next up is board to board comms!
 Hope this isn't too hard... (it's gonna be hard)

+## 4/5/2025

+Did a ton of messing around with i2c master/slave on head node.
+Turns out that the rpi pico SDK integrated the i2c_slave library around 2 years ago, so using that now.
+Finally figured out a scheme for communicating integers!
+Now I am going to move this testing work to the compute node codebase and get full image transfers working.
+Just work off of the compute node alone send/rcv at first!